acoppes/acoppes/site/_drafts/lastyearrecap.markdown

 </video>
 </div>

-As I said before, we were still interested in publishing a game in Poki and thought that maybe an Endless Runner could be easy to do (big mistake) and a fit for the platform (another mistake xD).
-So Matías Sniadower and I decided to continue this project by make custom assets for it, and see what happens.
+As I said before, Matías and I were still interested in publishing a game in Poki and thought about using this Endless Runner as part of that experiment, so we decided to continue working on it but changing graphics to be original high resolution content.

 The game evolved to be Gorilla Jones: